axx8676/PLCnext-file-swap/Documentation/README_upload.md

 ./install.sh
 ```

 You will see an output asking if you would like to install Upload.
 Enter `y` and press enter, then the files will be installed.
-If you transferred the Swap file as well, you may see a prompt asking if you would like to install Swap.
-You can install this as well if you'd like, it will not interfere with Upload's operation.
-If you would only like to utilize Upload, enter `n` and continue.
-After the installation is complete, the PLC will reboot to apply the changes.

 <h2> Performing the Upload </h2>